Fotispel/CinemaApp/README.md

-# Cinema App
+# CineCrete

-CinemaApp is an Android app built with Kotlin and Jetpack Compose that allows users to browse and explore movies currently playing in 3 cretan cinemas.
+CineCrete is an Android app built with Kotlin and Jetpack Compose that allows users to browse and explore movies currently playing in 3 cretan cinemas.
 It shows info about the movies in clean and modern Material Design 3 interface.

 ## Features